-Class Lab Credit OST 247 Procedure Coding Prerequisites: MED 121 or OST 141 1 2 2
+Class Lab Credit

+OST 247 Procedure Coding 1 2 2

+Prerequisites: MED 121 or OST 141

+Corequisites:

 This course provides in-depth coverage of procedural coding.
 Emphasis is placed on CPT and HCPCS coding systems.
-Upon completion, students should be able to properly code procedures and services performed in a medical facility. ings.
+Upon completion, students should be able to properly code procedures and services performed in a medical facility.